 First thing to note is the “nausea”.
 You might be familiar that, at least for the first times, almost everyone feels uncomfortable using VR for a couple hours or more.
 While it is referred as “motion sickness” as a general term, I found myself feeling three distinct effects:

 - Retching: That is that involuntary movement of the stomach (retropersistalsis) when you choke or eat something poisonous, and in my case I am also referring to the feeling that it’s coming.
 This is the worst effect and the one that limited my VR sessions the most.
 I stopped feeling this after SteamVR clocked 400h.

 - Disorientation/dizziness/vertigo: while they are not exactly the same thing — dizziness is an altered sense of spatial orientation, while vertigo is the sensation of movement of your surroundings — they feel very alike.
 It is not as crippling as the former, where it impacts most is your sense of balance and coordination.
 By around 700h of VR use, this one stopped.
 It still comes back in a weak form when I try some new VR games with different controls.

 - Headache: This is that feeling of pressure in the back of the head, and now (2500h+) happens only after very long sessions of highly demanding games.
-Since much more of your senses are used than a regular game, I attribute this one to high cognitive load and fatigue — and probably eyestrain, since screens that are so close to your eye require effort to focus.
+Since much more of your senses are used than a regular game, I attribute this one to high cognitive load and fatigue.
 I did not feel that much in the beginning because I could not engage in long VR sessions.

 All these effects contributed against my feeling of being in a different place, not only by limiting time of exposition but also by blunting my senses during the VR use.
 Once I got rid of them, it was like adding color to a grey world: the immersion greatly increased with time.